-Following trends documented in 2015, aerial attacks by the AAF resulted in increasing harm to the civilian population, causing 111 civilian casualties (19 deaths and 92 injured) in the first six months of 2016 - more than triple the number of casualties documented in the same period in 2015.228 UNAMA notes particular concern that AAF operations appear to have a disproportionate impact on women and children - 85 of 111 civilian casualties comprised women (33 casualties) and children (52 casualties).
+Following trends documented in 2015, aerial attacks by the AAF resulted in increasing harm to the civilian population, causing 111 civilian casualties (19 deaths and 92 injured) in the first six months of 2016 - more than triple the number of casualties documented in the same period in 2015.
+230 UNAMA notes particular concern that AAF operations appear to have a disproportionate impact on women and children - 85 of 111 civilian casualties comprised women (33 casualties) and children (52 casualties).

-As of 1 June, the AAF operated at least 41 aircraft capable of conducting offensive aerial operations, including eight229 fixed-wing attack planes, three Mi-35 attack helicopters,230 and 23 injured) from Afghan Air Force operations.
+As of 1 June, the AAF operated at least 41 aircraft capable of conducting offensive aerial operations, including eight231 fixed-wing attack planes, three Mi-35 attack helicopters,232 and 23 injured) from Afghan Air Force operations.

-227 Between 1 January and 30 June 2015, UNAMA documented 77 civilian casualties (32 deaths and 45 injured) from all aerial operations in Afghanistan.
+229 Between 1 January and 30 June 2015, UNAMA documented 77 civilian casualties (32 deaths and 45 injured) from all aerial operations in Afghanistan.

-228 Between 1 January and 30 June 2015, UNAMA documented 28 civilian casualties (five deaths
+Between 1 January and 30 June 2015, UNAMA documented 28 civilian casualties (five deaths and 23 injured) from Afghan Air Force operations.

-229 On 15 January 2016, the AAF received four fixed-wing A-29 Super Tocano aircrafts and on 1 March, received four additional Super Tocano aircraft.
+231 On 15 January 2016, the AAF received four fixed-wing A-29 Super Tocano aircrafts and on 1 March, received four additional Super Tocano aircraft.